Teddy Bridgewater: Miami Dolphins

-Detroit Lions
+Detroit Lions (first stint)

-On August 10, 2023, Bridgewater signed with the Lions, a move which reunited him with Dan Campbell, the assistant head coach during his time with the Saints.
+On August 10, 2023, Bridgewater signed a one-year, $3 million deal with the Lions, a move which reunited him with Dan Campbell, the assistant head coach during his time with the Saints.

 On December 16, 2023, Bridgewater announced his plans to retire from the NFL following the conclusion of the season, and become a high school football coach.
-Bridgewater officially announced his retirement for the first time on February 2, 2024.
+Bridgewater was named head football coach at Miami Northwestern on February 2, 2024.

-A year after retirement, Bridgewater announced on NFL Network that he intended to continue his playing career in the NFL, and he was re-signed by the Lions on December 26, 2024, joining Hendon Hooker in backing up starting quarterback Jared Goff for the remainder of the season.
+A year after retirement, Bridgewater announced on NFL Network that he intended to continue his playing career in the NFL, and he was re-signed by the Lions on December 26, 2024, to a one-year $1.21 million contract joining Hendon Hooker in backing up starting quarterback Jared Goff for the remainder of the season.
 Bridgewater briefly appeared in the Divisional Round game against the Washington Commanders, relieving Jared Goff who underwent concussion evaluation for three plays during the second quarter.
 He completed his only pass for three yards, and handed off the ball in a trick play that led to a 61-yard rushing touchdown from Jameson Williams.
 Goff returned after the next possession, although the Lions were ultimately upset 45–31 and knocked out of the playoffs.

 Tampa Bay Buccaneers

-On August 5, 2025, Bridgewater signed with the Tampa Bay Buccaneers after resigning as head coach for Miami Northwestern Senior High School.
+On August 5, 2025, Bridgewater signed a one-year, $1.255 million contract with the Tampa Bay Buccaneers after resigning as head coach for Miami Northwestern Senior High School.
+He appeared in relief of Baker Mayfield in Week 12 against the Los Angeles Rams.

+Detroit Lions (second stint)

+On March 24, 2026, Bridgewater signed a one-year, $1.8 million contract with the Detroit Lions.
+On August 9, Lions head coach Dan Campbell announced that Bridgewater would be stepping away from the team.
+The Lions placed Bridgewater on the reserved-retired list, indicating that he likely plans to retire.
+The next day, Bridgewater announced he had officially retired.